javbotero/Outer-Coast/_includes/summer-seminar.md

 ### Nominate a Student

 Nominations are a great way to connect our team with prospective students.
-If you are an educator or mentor and know a student who would be a good fit for this program, please nominate them using the online [Nominations form](https://goo.gl/forms/SV4WxP4p3Tnsf85e2).
+If you are an educator or mentor and know a student who would be a good fit for this program, please nominate them using the online [Nomination form](https://goo.gl/forms/SV4WxP4p3Tnsf85e2).

 Students do not need a nomination to apply and nominated students are at no greater advantage of being admitted.